DaV11Taa/Midterm/README.md

 ## 📄 License

-This project is open-source.
-Add your preferred license here.
+This project is purely for Educational purposes and to pass Midterm.
+Do not copy file it goes under plagiarism and copy righting ruls.